-By the time Magnus reappears in the Orkneyinga Saga, Sigurd Magnusson had returned to Norway to become joint ruler, leaving Magnus' cousin Hakon in the position of earl.
+By the time Magnus reappears in the Orkneyinga saga, Sigurd Magnusson had returned to Norway to become joint ruler, leaving Magnus's cousin, Hakon, in the position of earl.

 A few years later, and after making representations to the Norwegian throne, Magnus was granted his share of the earldom.
 At first there was a good relationship between the two earls, and their reign, from 1105 until 1114, was said to be a just and pleasant one.

 The earls' quarrel

 Orkneyinga saga is not clear why the cousins turned on each other, simply stating that men of “evil disposition” began stirring trouble.

 Hakon, says the saga, was jealous of Magnus’ popularity and was, therefore, “more disposed to listen to these miserable men”.

 Whatever their motives, the agitators succeeded in creating enmity between Magnus and Hakon, so much so that they drew up for battle at a "thing" - an assembly - on the Orkney Mainland.

 The site of this meeting has been suggested as being Tingwall (from the Old Norse thingvollr - Assembly Field) in the Mainland parish of Rendall.